JohnScolaro/sunshine-coast-marathon-result-scraper/README.md

 # Sunshine Coast Marathon Festival Results Scraper

 I like to do data analysis, and I like to run.
-To do data analysis on running, data I need to get it from somewhere, so I built a scraper to hit the result website of the Sunshine Coast Marathon and format everyones results into a nice little JSON file for later processing.
+To do data analysis on running data I need to get it from somewhere, so I built a scraper to hit the result website of the Sunshine Coast Marathon and format everyones results into a nice little JSON file for later processing.

+To see my writeup, check it out here: https://johnscolaro.xyz/blog/sunshine-coast-marathon-2024

 ## Setup